SickProdigy/Raspberry-Pi-Pico-Thermostat/README.md

   - ✅ Short-cycle protection for both AC and heater
   - ✅ Dual relay control via opto-coupler for 110V AC
   - ✅ Mutual exclusion (AC and heater never run simultaneously)
+  - ✅ **Manual hold settings are preserved and not overwritten by schedules**

 - **Scheduling System**
   - ✅ 4 configurable time-based schedules per day